-For more information about using MyID Desktop workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop or Self-Service App workflows.
+For more information about using MyID Desktop workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop, Self-Service App, or MyID Client for Windows workflows.

 If the device is not present, you can use the Unlock Credential workflow in conjunction with the MyID Card Utility (if supported by the card).
 See section 5.12, Unlocking a device.